hed-standard/table-remodeler/docs/custom_operations.md

 - [ ] Tests with n/a values
 - [ ] Performance tests for large datasets (if applicable)

-## Example: Complete Custom Operation
+## Example: complete custom operation

 Here's a complete example of a custom operation that converts column values to uppercase: